Logo L&E Global

 F. What is the employee’s exposure to local income tax, and under what circumstances is the foreign employer required to arrange for withholding of income tax?

-Provided that the employee would be treated, for Czech tax purposes, as a non-resident performing the activities for the foreign entity in the Czech Republic for less than 183 days in any 12 month period (and provided there is no permanent establishment), his employment income would be exempt from taxes in the Czech Republic.
-If the abovementioned limit is exceeded, the employee´s income will be subject to Czech taxation as of the first day of his/her presence in the Czech Republic, via filing the annual personal income tax return (see above regarding the potential payroll obligations of the foreign employer in the Czech Republic).
-If the employee is treated as a Czech resident for tax purposes, he/she will be subject to unlimited taxation in the Czech Republic.
+Provided that the employee would be treated, for Czech tax purposes, as a non-resident performing the activities for the foreign entity in the Czech Republic for less than 183 days in a 12 month period (and provided there is no permanent establishment), his employment income would be exempt from taxes in the Czech Republic.
+If the abovementioned limit is exceeded, the employee´s income will be subject to Czech taxation as of the first day of their presence in the Czech Republic, via filing the annual personal income tax return (see above regarding the potential payroll obligations of the foreign employer in the Czech Republic).
+If the employee is treated as a Czech resident for tax purposes, they will be subject to unlimited taxation in the Czech Republic.

 Claim for workplace injury